DataDog/integrations-extras/bluematador/README.md

 ![dashboard][2]

-To see a full list of the events and metrics that Blue Matador monitors that can imported into Datadog, go [here][3].
+For a full list of events and metrics that Blue Matador monitors and that you can import into Datadog, see their [monitors page][3].

 ## Setup